 Use ongoing monitoring

 Your organization has identified, assessed, and mitigated the risks in your environment.
 In a perfect world, that would be enough.
-But as we know, change is a constant, and your team will need to monitor environments to ensure internal controls maintain alignment with IT risk.
+But as we know, change is a constant, and your team will need to monitor environments to ensure internal controls maintain alignment with risk.

 Your organization will want to monitor: